BICENTENNIAL TRIBUTE

 B: You will excuse me - I have many prior engagements (trots, yea, gallops toward his villa)

 LyB: Begor!
 What an unhappy man!
-His mistress cannot be inspiring enough - perhaps I can help Blessington?
+His mistress cannot be inspiring enough - perhaps I can help - what say you, Blessington?
+Would you mind sharing your wife?

-EofB: Marvellous Idea!
-You will be immortalised and literary men years hence will recognise you as a major player in his Lordship's life
+EofB: As a helpmate to immortality?
+A marvellous idea!
+You will be immortalised, and literary men years hence will - absurdly - recognise you as a major player in his Lordship's life

-LyB: Shift will you!
+LyB: Move your arse will you!
 We must dress for dinner - Alfred will be arriving from his jewellers

 SCENE 3

-Evening - B is in his banyan - knackered by the strain of enforced sociability
+Evening - B is knackered by the strain of enforced sociability

-F: There is a handsome, beautifully tailored Frenchman without a moustache to see you, my Lord
+F: There is a handsome, beautifully tailored Frenchman, with a strange moustachioed arrangement on his face, to see you, my Lord

-B: All the saints preserve me from these interminable madmen!
-Send him away Fletcher!! (door opens)
+B: Saints preserve me from these interminable madmen!
+Send him away, Fletcher!! (door opens)

 Fletcher appears with Champagne, lobster and lemon granita